wr00m/braidcam/README.md

 # braidkit
 Command-line tool for manipulating and modifying the puzzle-platform game Braid.

+**Note:** You *have to* restart the game after using this tool, before doing competitive speedrunning.

 ##
 ```
 braidkit camera-lock           // Lock camera at current position